Treatments for Mania in Bipolar Disorder

-Risks and Side Effects: Certain antipsychotics cause rapid weight gain and high cholesterol levels, and they may increase the risk of diabetes.
+Risks and Side Effects: Certain antipsychotics cause rapid weight gain and high cholesterol levels, and they may increase the risk of high blood sugar levels or eventual diabetes.
 People considering an antipsychotic for bipolar disorder should first be screened for their risk for heart disease, stroke, and diabetes, according to a study published in the journal Diabetes Care.

 Common side effects of antipsychotic drugs include:

 Older, conventional antipsychotics are generally not used to treat bipolar disorder.
 However, they may be helpful if a person has troublesome side effects or doesn't respond to the newer drugs.
-Older antipsychotics include Thorazine (chlorpromazine), Haldol (haloperidol), Loxitane (loxapine), and Trilafon (perphenazine).
+Older antipsychotics include chlorpromazine (Thorazine), haloperidol (Haldol), loxapine (Loxitane), and perphenazine (Trilafon).
 These drugs may cause serious long-term side effects called tardive dyskinesia, a movement disorder.